vtex/shoreline/packages/admin-ui-docs/docs/components/tabs.md

 ### Tab

-It also receives all props of `button` JSX element.
+It also accepts all props of `button` JSX element.

 | Name | Type          | Description   | Required | Default |
 | ---- | ------------- | ------------- | -------- | ------- |